MarkEWaite/JENKINS-46054.url/README.md

-# JENKINS-46054.url
+# [JENKINS-46054](https://issues.jenkins-ci.org/browse/JENKINS-46054) - submodule with '.url' in repo URL won't clone or update

-Submodule with .url in repo URL fails to clone
+The regular expression which matched the output of the `git config` command was too aggressive.